panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 type: post
 ---

-Environment variables are variables defined outside of the JavaScript execution environment.
+The environment variables are defined outside of the JavaScript execution context.

 There's a set of environment variables defined by the OS, for example: